You can see him all the time, though, at RushLimbaugh.com.

 We have a debt crisis coming where we can't keep spending money we don't have.

-Um turn on the TV, look at Europe, and you'll find out what that kind of looks like.
+Turn on the TV, look at Europe, and you'll find out what that kind of looks like.

-And so what the president and his party leaders in the Senate decided to do, instead of lead and try and prevent this crisis from occurring.
+And so what the President and his party leaders in the Senate decided to do, instead of lead and try and prevent this crisis from occurring, wait for the Republicans to offer their solution, then attack them.

 And people see through this stuff.

-And what we're showing with our budget is specifically it is not too late to get back to the American idea.
+And what we're showing with our budget is specifically, it is not too late to get back to the American idea.

-Liberty, freedom, free enterprise, self-government, government by consent of the governed, and apply them to the problems of the day to get back to the opportunity society that we've always been with the safety net.
+It is not too late to take those great principles that made us such an exceptional nation in the first place, liberty, freedom, free enterprise, self-government, government by consent of the governed, and apply them to the problems of the day to get back to the opportunity society that we've always been with the safety net.

-But we want the safety net to be there for people who truly cannot help themselves, and then to be there for people who are able-bodied but down on their luck, so that they can get back on their feet onto lives of social efficiency, on the lives of opportunity.
+And what we're basically saying is we want to have a safety net in this country, but we want the safety net to be there for people who truly cannot help themselves and then to be there for people who are able-bodied but down on their luck so that they can get back on their feet onto lives of self-sufficiency, onto lives of opportunity.

 And so we want a society that is more characteristic of upper mobility, of people reaching their potential and making the most of their lives, an opportunity society.

-And in that kind of society, the government's role and goal is to protect our rights so we can define and pursue happiness how we see it, so that we can make the most of our lives, and to promote equal opportunity, not to promote the equality of outcome.
+And in that kind of society, the government's role and goal is to protect our rights so we can define and pursue happiness how we see it, so that we can make the most of our lives and to promote equal opportunity, not to promote the equality of outcome.

 When you talk about those first principles, they take them and turn them on their head.

-It is not social justice is not keeping people in poverty in perpetuity.
+Social justice is not keeping people in poverty in perpetuity.

-It is it is teaching people how to fish.
+It is teaching people how to fish.

-So these are I keep coming back to these define social justice as it as it in its true meaning.
+So these are I keep coming back to these.

-Well everybody has their own definition and and and I have mine through my faith and that is we want to help human beings flourish on their own.
+And that is we want to help human beings flourish on their own.

-Social justice is you leave plenty of space in our communities for for individuals to join together to help advance the common good.
+Social justice is you leave plenty of space in our communities for individuals to join together to help advance the common good.

-And that means we don't want big government to crowd out civil society, those those institutions, our churches, our charities, our civic institutions that help get people who are in difficult, despairing parts of their lives back on their feet, which is how we advance the common good at our societies.
+And that means we don't want big government to crowd out civil society, those institutions, our churches, our charities, our civic institutions that help get people who are in difficult, despairing parts of their lives back on their feet, which is how we advance the common good at our societies.

-That means there's plenty of room for those social intermediary institutions to help get people onto lives of self sufficiency to help people.
+That means there's plenty of room for those social intermediary institutions to help get people onto lives of self-sufficiency, to help people.

 That's what we have right now.

-And if we define social justice as this the more federal money we throw at programs, the more we we absolve responsibility for ourselves and for our communities and for our neighbors in our communities and just rely on big government to take care of things, we'll get more of what we've got.
+And if we define social justice as if the more federal money we throw at programs, the more we absolve responsibility for ourselves and for our communities and for our neighbors in our communities and just rely on big government to take care of things, we'll get more of what we've got.

 And what we have right now are the highest poverty rates since we've measured poverty.

-One in six Americans are in poverty today, even though we've thrown all this money, this borrowed money at these failed programs.
+One in six Americans are in poverty today, even though we've thrown all this money, this borrowed money, at these failed programs.

-And so what we're saying is let's fix this problem because we don't think the goal of fighting poverty of advancing social justice is simply treating the symptoms of poverty to make poverty easier to cope with or live with we think the goal of social justice is to attack the root causes of poverty to break the cycle of poverty to get people out of poverty once and for all and so when we look at the results of the poverty fighting programs in America today,
+And so what we're saying is let's fix this problem because we don't think the goal of fighting poverty, of advancing social justice, is simply treating the symptoms of poverty to make poverty easier to cope with or live with.

-we see more poverty, more debt, more despair, and more communities where people are not working with one another and government is making it harder for that to happen.
+And so when we look at the results of the poverty fighting programs in America today, we see more poverty, more debt, more despair, and more communities where people are not working with one another, and government is making it harder for that to happen.

-And that means leaving space for our communities to be good, to to be interactive in people's lives and not just sort of deferring to big government to try and paper the problem over the way I look at it is the the philosophy the President seems to be perpet perpetuating is a message to the country that look you're stuck in your current station in life and the government is here to help you cope with it.
+The way I look at it is the philosophy the President seems to be perpetuating is a message to the country that, look, you're stuck in your current station in life, and the government is here to help you cope with it.

 That is not what America is.